-EHS provides a variety of Instructor-Led safety courses.
+Environment, Health and Safety (EHS) provides a variety of instructor-led safety courses.
 Some are regularly scheduled each month, while other courses are available upon request.
 If the safety course you are looking for is not listed below, please contact 919-962-5507 for assistance.
 You do not need to register to attend.
-Use the UNC maps website to find the listed location on campus.
+Use the UNC-Chapel Hill maps website to find the listed location on campus.

 Annual Bloodborne Pathogens/Tuberculosis Update

 This refresher course is designed to satisfy the JCAHO and OSHA requirements by a review of general universal precautions utilized in clinic settings, personal protective equipment use, and the requirements of the OSHA regulation.
 Monitoring methods and medical surveillance procedures are also reviewed.
 The TB section provides employees with an understanding of the recommendations of the CDC for prevention guidelines.
 Attendees will review the epidemiology of TB in the general population and higher risk occupational settings, along with signs and symptoms of the disease.
-This requirement can also be met via a self training program located on the Health and Safety web page.
-To request instructor-led Bloodborne Pathogen training, please call Janet Phillips at 919-962-5720.
+This requirement can also be met via a self-training program located on the Self-Study Units webpage.
+To request instructor-led Bloodborne Pathogen training, please call the Biosafety Specialist at 919-962-5712.

-University Environment, Health and Safety policies and procedures are reviewed during the training session (which is offered online), in addition to emergency procedures to satisfy State workplace safety requirements.
+University Environment, Health and Safety policies and procedures are reviewed during the training session, in addition to emergency procedures to satisfy State workplace safety requirements.
 Although this course primarily focuses on ergonomics of the computer workstation, anybody designated in that environment should attend.
 Attendees learn to work in “neutral positions” and incorporate skills into their work habits which can prevent health problems associated with the office environment.
 Supervisors learn what to look for and how to correct workstations.
 To request instructor-led training, please contact EHS at 919-962-5507.

-The course, offered online, is designed to satisfy State workplace safety requirements by introducing employees to OSHA regulations and UNC EHS policies.
+The course is designed to satisfy State workplace safety requirements by introducing employees to OSHA regulations and University EHS policies.
 Attendees review physical and chemical hazards of their working environment and prevention strategies in discussion groups.
 Additional class exercises concentrate on reading MSDS, product labels, and the proper use of personal protective equipment.
 Medical surveillance, first aid procedures, fire prevention, evacuation procedures, and proper use of electrical equipment are outlined.
 Lastly proper lifting techniques are demonstrated and attendees practice the learned skills.
 To request instructor-led training, please contact EHS at 919-962-5507.